sean-e/mTroll/docs/docs.md

     <refPatch group="B" refGroup="A">403</refPatch>
     <refPatch group="B">405</refPatch>  <!-- Group B of patch 405 will be executed on second press of switch assigned to patch 406 -->
     </patch>

+`repeatingToggle` and `repeatingMomentary` patches are similar to `toggle` and `momentary` except that the A commands are continuously repeated until the patch is deactivated.

 `Patch`es support an optional `channel` (or `device`) attribute that is used as the default `channel`/`device` for `patchCommand`s in the `patch`.
 Even if a `channel`/`device` is specified, `patchCommand`s can specify their own.